 Neither Andy or I have ever been to India, and despite doing our research and talking to others who have visited we weren’t sure what to expect.
 Everyone has different views.
 Our first day over and integration and assimilation complete our first impressions of India and Mumbai agreed with what many people had said.
 It was quite intense and an assault on the senses.

 In comparison, everything in the UK seems a little flat, bland even.
-Here in India (Mumbai at least), you never know what’s round the next corner.
+Here in India (Mumbai at least), you never know what’s around the next corner.
 One minute all you can smell is sewage or horse manure, the next you catch wafts of the gorgeous scent of jasmine or delicious spices.
-In the centre of town your ears are pummeled with a cacophony of blaring taxi and bus horns, and shouting street vendors, whilst near the sea front you can just hear the quiet chattering of couples and families strolling, passing the time of day.
+In the centre of town your ears are pummeled with a cacophony of blaring taxi and bus horns and shouting street vendors, whilst near the seafront you can just hear the quiet chattering of couples and families strolling, passing the time of day.
 Down one street are dingy, dilapidated buildings and down another colourful lights and garlands.

 We definitely jumped in at the deep end having Mumbai as our first stop in India, but wouldn’t have had it any other way.
 Our first impressions of Mumbai were good ones and we couldn’t wait to see what else it and the rest of India have in store for us!